Monro of Fyrish: Dr Thomas Monro

 While James Monro continued the senior line of the Monros of Fyrish, his younger brother Thomas Monro continued the family's medical profession: He was born in 1759, in London, to Elizabeth Culling Smith and Dr John Monro.
 Educated at Stanmore School under Samuel Parr, at Harrow and then Oriel College, Oxford where he graduated as a Doctor of Medicine in 1787.

-Admitted as a Fellow of the Royal College of Physicians in 1791, and acted as Censor on three separate occasions.
+Admitted as a Fellow of the Royal College of Physicians in 1791, and acted as Censor on three occasions.
 He delivered the Harveian Oration in 1799.
 In 1811 he was named as an Elect of the College.

 Like his father and grandfather he was employed at Bedlam, first as Assistant Physician in 1787, then as Principal Physician in 1816 as successor to his father.
 However, he did not stay in that position long and retired soon after.
 He attended on King George III in that monarch's last illness.